Best Survival Packing List To Plan For An Evacuation

 How To Start Your Survival Packing List

-If you, like most people, do not have access to an unlimited budget, you must amass your bug out supplies over time and look for good deals.
+If you, like most people, do not have access to an unlimited budget, you must amass your bug-out supplies over time and look for good deals.

 Start by putting together your short-term bag, which is better than nothing if you are forced from your home.

-Then once your short-term bag is ready, it’s time to start building your long-term emergency bag.
+Then, once your short-term bag is ready, it’s time to start building your long-term emergency bag.

 Your Short-Term Packing List

-In a short-term evacuation scenario, you should first focus on your basic survival needs.
-Those are the items that will keep your body alive; that’s it.
-Sorry, luxuries are not essential.
+In a short-term evacuation scenario, you should focus on your basic survival needs.

-The essentials of staying alive include air to breathe, water to drink, warmth to avoid hypothermia, and medical supplies.
+The essentials of staying alive include air to breathe, water to drink, warmth to avoid hypothermia and medical supplies.

-To be brutally honest, food is not essential in a short-term evacuation scenario.
-And food is extra weight, so it will slow you down.
+And food is extra weight so that it will slow you down.

-So I don’t recommend worrying too much about food for your short-term packing list.
-Just toss in a few high calories bars and call it good.
+So, I don’t recommend worrying too much about food for your short-term packing list.

 ↓ Green Beret’s Ultralight Bug Out Bag